moorepants/dissertation/davisbicycle.rst

 the maximum and minimum torques for each run.
 I ignored obviously high torque readings from accelerations due to riding over bumps.

-The single comma seperated data file includes the run number that corresponds to the video number, the rider's estimate of the speed after the run in miles per hour, the maximum reading from the torque needle after the run in inch-lbs, the rider's name, the maneuver, the minimum speed seen on the video footage in
+The single comma separated data file includes the run number that corresponds to the video number, the rider's estimate of the speed after the run in miles per hour, the maximum reading from the torque needle after the run in inch-lbs, the rider's name, the maneuver, the minimum speed seen on the video footage in